-I first visited Mexico City in 2013 amidst a five-week, coast-to-coast trip from Puerto Vallarta to Playa del Carmen.
+I first visited Mexico City in 2013 amid a five-week, coast-to-coast trip from Puerto Vallarta to Playa del Carmen.

 While I only had a few hurried days in the Mexican capital, I took full advantage, seeing as many sights as possible and dining at Pujol and Cafe de Tacuba.

-I returned three more times in the following 12 months, trying more new restaurants on every visit.
+I became a fan of the Latin American megacity on that second trip.
+I returned three more times in the following 12 months, trying more new restaurants every visit.

-I had my sixth trip planned for April 2020, with plans to re-visit Pujol, Quintonil, and Sud 777 as well as try more new places; however, I've had to postpone it indefinitely.
+My sixth trip was planned for April 2020, with plans to revisit Pujol, Quintonil, and Sud 777 and try more of the best places; however, I had to postpone it.

-My list of the ten best restaurants in Mexico City is based on my five trips.
-I've grouped them according to whether they're modern or historic.
+My list of the best restaurants in Mexico City is based on these five trips, and I've grouped them according to whether they're modern or historic.

-Mexico City's modern restaurants are led by a new generation of young Mexican chefs, many of whom have spent time training in Europe or the United States.
+Mexico City's best modern restaurants are led by a new generation of young Mexican chefs who have spent time training in Europe or the United States.

-Applying contemporary cooking techniques with local ingredients and traditional recipes, they've helped to elevate Mexican cuisine.
+Applying contemporary cooking techniques with local ingredients and traditional recipes has helped elevate Mexican cuisine.

-Chief among Mexico's best chefs is Enrique Olvera, who trained at The Culinary Institute of America before opening Pujol in 2000.
+Chief among Mexico's best chefs is Enrique Olvera, who trained at The Culinary Institute of America in New York before opening Pujol in 2000.

 The original location in the well-heeled Polanco district was small, offering only 13 tables.

-In 2017, Pujol moved to a larger space in a mid-century building, also in Polanco.
+In 2017, Pujol moved to a larger space in a mid-century building in Polanco.

-Chef Olvera took the opportunity to create a more casual, natural light-filled interior, while also adding a "taco omakase" experience to the tasting menu and a la carte options.
+Chef Enrique Olvera took the opportunity to create a more casual, natural, light-filled interior while also adding a "taco omakase" experience to the tasting menu and a la carte options.

-Pujol alumni Jorge Vallejo opened Quintonil with his wife, Alejandra Flores, in 2012.
+Pujol alum chef Jorge Vallejo opened Quintonil with his wife, Alejandra Flores, in 2012.

-Together, they've grown Quintonil into one of the best restaurants in Mexico City, Latin America, and the world.
+Together, they've grown Quintonil into one of the best restaurants in Mexico City and Latin America.

-My first experience at the restaurant was for dinner with a friend, both of us ordering the 11-course tasting menu.
+My first experience at the restaurant was for dinner with a friend, and we both ordered the 11-course tasting menu.

 Highlights included the octopus mosaic with "tomatillo" sour cream and purslane sauce, dry-aged duck breast with bitter almond and habanero purée, and cactus sorbet.

-While I enjoyed the food and service, the lighting was too dim.
-I had a hard time making out the details and colors of what I was eating.
+While I enjoyed the food and service, the lighting was so dim that I had difficulty determining what I ate.

 I also found the patterns and colors of the tabletops distracting, taking my eye away from the food.

-I had hoped to re-visit Quintonil for lunch in spring 2020 so that I could experience it again with more light.
+The next time I'm in town, I intend to visit Quintonil for lunch to experience it again with more light.

-Located in an old mansion in Mexico City's trendy Roma neighborhood, Rosetta offers diners a delightful atmosphere.
+Rosetta offers diners a delightful atmosphere in an old mansion in Mexico City's trendy Roma Norte neighborhood.